-Over the years, digital platforms and social media unlocked powerful new possibilities for connection, learning, and creativity.
-But as these technologies developed, and as their use expanded, a darker reality emerged.
 Offenders learned to exploit the same tools designed for good, using online spaces to coordinate, commercialize, and conceal child sexual exploitation in ways that were previously unimaginable.
 The very features that enabled global community and innovation also created environments where abuse could scale rapidly and remain hidden from view.

 Over time, it spread, making abuse easier to organize, easier to monetize, and far harder to detect in real time.
 Features built for connection and creativity were also co-opted by offenders, often faster than safeguards were built to protect the most vulnerable users.

 Big Tech has come to recognize this reality.
 Platforms now work with NGOs, governments, and advocates to spread prevention messaging, support survivor-centered campaigns, and disrupt known abuse networks.
-These efforts matter — and they represent genuine progress.
+These efforts matter, and they represent genuine progress.

 Yet one of the most severe and urgent forms of harm remains insufficiently addressed: live online child sexual exploitation and abuse via video calls and livestreaming.
 In these moments, the abuse happens in real time and is invisible to anyone outside the call.
 For years, it escaped detection because platforms did not have built-in detection to recognize or stop this kind of harm, especially in spaces designed to feel private and lightly governed.
-Today, this technology exists, and tech companies are very much capable of building detection into their products to help prevent this abuse before it happens.

 Yet one of the most severe and urgent forms of harm remains insufficiently addressed: live online child sexual exploitation and abuse via video calls and livestreaming.

-In its most recent report on child sexual exploitation and abuse material and activity on online service, eSafety highlighted that while most service providers showed some improvement in online safety measures compared to the previous reporting period, significant gaps remain in how platforms address child sexual exploitation and abuse (referred to in Australia as CSEA, in the Philippines OSEC or OSAEC).
+In its most recent report on child sexual exploitation and abuse material and activity, eSafety highlighted that while most service providers showed some improvement in online safety measures compared to the previous reporting period, significant gaps remain in how platforms address child sexual exploitation and abuse (referred to in Australia as CSEA, in the Philippines OSEC or OSAEC).
 Providers have invested in better tools to detect harmful content, yet eSafety found critical areas where industry action is still lacking, particularly in the proactive detection of new CSEA material, preventing livestreamed CSEA in video calls, and tackling sexual extortion involving children and adults.

 Although some companies have implemented tools to detect live CSEA in public livestreams—such as Meta on Facebook and Instagram Live, and Google on YouTube—none of these measures extend to their private or one-to-one video calling services, including Messenger and Google Meet.
 Likewise, Apple (FaceTime), Discord, Microsoft (Teams), Snapchat, and WhatsApp have not developed or deployed tools to detect CSEA in video calls. eSafety emphasized that any service enabling live video—whether one-to-many broadcasts or one-to-one calls—must address the risk of live online CSEA and take stronger steps to prevent harm.

-Research and regulatory analysis increasingly point to a clear reality: live online child sexual exploitation is not happening everywhere online, but it is happening consistently within specific platform features — particularly video calling and livestreaming.
+Research and regulatory analysis increasingly point to a clear reality: live online child sexual exploitation is not happening everywhere online, but it is happening consistently within specific platform features, particularly video calling and livestreaming.

 Live abuse often occurs in one-to-one video calls, where perpetrators can control the interaction, evade detection, and exploit the immediacy of real time harm.
 These environments are attractive precisely because they are perceived as private, exclusive spaces.